spookylukey/django-paypal/docs/standard/ipn.rst

    yet been received and handled by the IPN listener you implemented (which can happen rarely), or that there was some kind of error with the IPN.

+   If you are attempting to test this in development, and your machine is behind a firewall/router and therefore is not publicly accessible on the internet (this will be the case for most developer machines), PayPal will not be able to post back to your view.
+You will need to use a tool like https://ngrok.com/ to make your machine publicly accessible, and ensure that you are sending PayPal your public URL, not ``localhost``.

 See also
 --------